Alessandro Florenzi: Loan to AC Milan: Scudetto Triumph

 On 21 August 2021, AC Milan announced the signing of Florenzi from Roma on an initial loan deal, with the option to make the transfer permanent.
 Florenzi signed for the team until 30 June 2022.
 On First of October, Florenzi underwent surgery to his partially torn medial meniscus in his left knee.
 He was back on the pitch almost after 2 months against Fiorentina.

-He scored his first goal for Milan on 22 December against Empoli in eventual 4–2 win, it was also his first goal from a free-kick in Serie A.

-On 6 April 2022, he underwent a surgery on his left knee to repair the internal meniscus.
+He scored his first goal for Milan on 22 December against Empoli in eventual 4–2 win, it was also his first goal from a free-kick in Serie A. On 6 April 2022, he underwent a surgery on his left knee to repair the internal meniscus.
 On 8 May against Verona, he played his first match since the injury, coming on as a substitute and scoring the third in 3–1 win for Milan.
 In total, Florenzi played 30 matches for Milan this season, scoring 2 goals, contributing to the club's 19th Scudetto; it was Florenzi's first Serie A title.

 AC Milan

 On 1 July 2022, AC Milan announced the signing of Florenzi from Roma on a permanent basis.
 The defender has signed a contract with the club lasting until 30 June 2025.
+He suffered a hamstring injury in early September 2022, and was successfully operated by surgeon Lasse Lempainen in Turku, Finland.

+On 28 July 2024, during the friendly match Milan-Manchester City, at Yankee Stadium in the Bronx in New York City, Florenzi suffered a very serious injury and was stretchered off.
+Subsequent medical tests revealed a ruptured cruciate ligament and lateral meniscus in his right knee.

+On 6 January 2025, Milan won the final of the 2024 Supercoppa Italiana 3–2 against Inter Milan in Riyadh, Florenzi's first time winning the Supercoppa Italiana.
+On 24 May, he made his final appearance for AC Milan in a 2–0 home victory against Monza.
+He officially left the club on 30 June 2025 upon the expiration of his contract.

+On 27 August 2025, Florenzi announced his retirement from professional football.